 Synagogue shooting suspect pleads not guilty to new charges

-SAN DIEGO – The sole suspect in a fatal shooting at a Southern California synagogue has pleaded not guilty to federal hate crimes and other charges.
+SAN DIEGO – The sole suspect in a fatal shooting at a Southern California synagogue pleaded not guilty to federal hate crimes and other charges Tuesday.

-John T. Earnest entered the plea Tuesday in San Diego, a week after a grand jury returned a 113-count indictment that largely mirrors a complaint filed shortly after his arrest on April 27.
+John T. Earnest entered the plea a week after a grand jury returned a 113-count indictment that largely mirrors a complaint filed shortly after his arrest on April 27.
 The indictment added four counts of using and carrying a firearm during commission of a violent crime.

+Earnest's parents attended the brief hearing but did not seem to exchange eye contact with their 19-year-old son.
+The suspect spoke only once, to acknowledge his name.

+Two days after the shooting, the family said their son's actions "were informed by people we do not know, and ideas we do not hold."

 Earnest also faces charges of murder and attempted murder for the attack on Chabad of Poway on the last day of Passover.
 One person died and three were injured.